EDUCBA Logo

 • Please keep track of columns that need to be considered in summing the count; sometimes, we may miss any number in the following.

-• Always format the content before applying Vlookup with Sum; by doing this, it will remove unwanted characters, spaces, and special characters as well to get the filtered sum value.
+• Always format the content before applying Vlookup with Sum; this will remove unwanted characters, spaces, and special characters to get the filtered sum value.

 Recommended Articles